gvwilson/teachtogether.tech/_chapters_en/online.md

 discussion forum posts from 395 CS2 students at two universities by dividing them into four categories:

-- **Active:**
+Active:
-  request for help that does not display reasoning and doesn't display what the student has already tried or already knows.
+: request for help that does not display reasoning and doesn't display what the student has already tried or already knows.

-- **Constructive:**
+Constructive:
-  reflect students' reasoning or attempts to construct a solution to the problem.
+: reflect students' reasoning or attempts to construct a solution to the problem.

-- **Logistical:**
+Logistical:
-  course policies, schedules, assignment submission, etc.
+: course policies, schedules, assignment submission, etc.

-- **Content clarification:**
+Content clarification:
-  request for additional information that doesn't reveal the student's own thinking.
+: request for additional information that doesn't reveal the student's own thinking.

 They found that constructive and logistical questions dominated, and